hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 ## Ansible

 Ansible allows for automatic installation and configuration of the DNS servers.
-Ansible uses roles and playbooks.
+Ansible uses [roles][roles] and [playbooks][playbooks].
 Roles consist of tasks, templates and handlers.
 Tasks are the individual installation and configuration steps.
-They use the templates to generate configuration files and trigger events that are handled by the handlers.
+They use the [templates][templates] to generate configuration files and trigger events that are handled by the [handlers][handlers].

-TODO: add playbook and configuration?

 TODO: add link to ansible role repository somewhere?